openfisca/biryani/docs/source/tutorial.rst

     ...     )('42')
     ('42', "Value is not an instance of <type 'unicode'>")

-Use ``conv.to_value`` to extract value from conversion result or raise an exception when an error occurs:
+Use :func:`conv.to_value <biryani.baseconv.to_value>` to extract value from conversion result or raise an exception when an error occurs:

     >>> conv.to_value(conv.pipe(
     ...     conv.test_isinstance(unicode),